Vulkan4D/v4d_project/README.md

 ## Renderer

-V4D games will allow for up to three modes of rendering :
+Games made using V4D can allow for three modes of rendering :
 - **Basic** : basic rasterization without shadows nor reflections
 - **Hybrid** : rasterizaton with ray-traced shadows, reflections and GI
 - **Let There Be Light** : 100% Path-Traced with photorealistic graphics

+However, Galaxy4D will only support Ray-tracing enabled GPUs (RTX and RDNA2)

+V4D is optimized for Ray-Tracing and we will priorize it over Rasterization

 ----